Editor’s Note: This article was originally published in August 2019, and has been updated with additional information and reposted in May 2023.

 Silicon wet etching is a crucial process used in the semiconductor industry to form various structures and patterns on silicon substrates.
 Isotropic and anisotropic wet etching techniques are two types frequently used in the industry, each offering distinct benefits and limitations.

-Understanding these etching processes’ differences, equipment, and process parameters is essential to achieving desired results.
-In this article, we will cover the fundamentals of isotropic and anisotropic silicon wet etching processes along with associated equipment used for wet etching as well as process parameters and tradeoffs between them.
+Understanding these etching processes’ differences, equipment, and process parameters is essential to achieving the desired results.
+In this article, we will cover the fundamentals of isotropic and anisotropic silicon wet etching processes along with the associated equipment used for wet etching, process parameters, and tradeoffs between them.

 Anisotropic Silicon Wet Etching

-The use of anisotropic etching has some drawbacks.
-The etching process can be slow for deep etches and the rate can depend on the orientation of the silicon substrate.
-In addition, anisotropic etchants may result in high aspect ratio features being etched, leading to bowing or bending issues in the substrate.
+However, anisotropic etching also has limitations.
+The etching process can be relatively slow, especially for deep structures, and the etch rate is highly dependent on the orientation of the silicon wafer.
+Additionally, achieving high aspect ratio features can sometimes lead to mechanical stress, causing bowing or bending in the substrate.

 More details on isotropic and anisotropic silicon wet etching can be found in the following documentation: